 Educator candidates shall understand and implement standards- and research-based knowledge and practices that enable all students to become proficient, motivated and independent readers and writers, and learners as they build and share knowledge through their reading and writing.

-(1) Early Education Literacy Standards.
-The following early education literacy standards shall be implemented in all programs that lead to endorsement in:
+(1) Early Education Foundational Literacy Skills Standards.
+The following early education foundational literacy skills standards shall be implemented in all programs that lead to endorsement in:

 Early Development and Learning pre-K-K;

 Early Childhood Education pre-K-3;